JetBrains/lets-plot-kotlin/Writerside/topics/geospatial_charts.md

 ## Creating Maps in Notebooks

-Lets-Plot can visualize maps in any notebook application that supports the [Kotlin Jupyter Kernel](https://github.com/Kotlin/kotlin-jupyter).
+Lets-Plot can visualize maps in [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook), [Datalore](https://datalore.jetbrains.com) or [Jupyter with Kotlin Kernel](https://github.com/Kotlin/kotlin-jupyter#readme).

-At this moment, the applications that support Kotlin kernel are [Jupyther](https://jupyter.org/) itself and JetBrains [Datalore](https://datalore.jetbrains.com/).

 You can include all necessary dependencies into your notebook using the following "line magics":